 Rava ladoo recipe or suji ladoo recipe – A quick sweet recipe that is made with only a few ingredients like semolina, coconut, sugar, nuts and ghee/milk.
 A beginners recipe and needs no expertise.
 This ladoo can also be made without coconut, but the addition of dried coconut (copra) adds a very good aroma to […]

-Pineapple sheera recipe with video – Sheera is a sweet made using semolina and is known with different names across India.
+Pineapple sheera recipe with video & step by step photos – Sheera is a sweet made using semolina and is known with different names across India.
 The other most common names are suji halwa, sajjige, kesari, kesaribath or rava kesari.
 Kesari recipes are made using kesari (saffron) or an artificial kesari color.
-Sheera can be made without the addition of […]
+Sheera can be […]

-Masala vada recipe – A popular South Indian tea time snack and a street food made using skinned split bengal gram i.e chana dal.
+Masala vada recipe or chana dal vada – A popular South Indian tea time snack and a street food made using skinned split bengal gram i.e chana dal.
 Masala meaning a mixture of spices are added to the coarsely ground chana dal mixture to make these crispy and flavorful vadai.
-If you are looking for a street style masala […]
+If you are looking for […]

 Curd rice recipe – It is more often eaten by the south Indians as a part of meal.
 It makes a great summer food as well.
 Rice and yogurt are the 2 main ingredients that go towards making this.
 It is called as thayir sadam in tamil and daddojanam in telugu.
 Yogurt rice can be […]

-Punugulu recipe – Learn to make crispy punukulu with step by step photos.
+Punugulu recipe – A quick evening snack from andhra cuisine made with urad dal and rice batter.
 Punugulu or punukkulu is a common street food in the coastal regions of Andhra Pradesh.
-These are crispy deep fried popular snack that is made of urad dal and rice batter.
-These are often made in most Andhra homes even with left […]
+These are crispy deep fried popular snack that are eaten with a spicy chutney.
+Punugulu are often made in most Andhra homes even […]

 Sweet pongal recipe or chakkara pongali in telugu or sakkarai pongal in tamil – Learn to make delicious pongal by following the video or step by step pictures.
 I have also shared a Temple style recipe of sweet pongal and a chakkara pongali recipe using sugar and very little milk that can be made faster […]

 Rava kesari recipe or kesari bath is a south Indian sweet that is often made for festive occasions or special days.
-There are many variations of this like pala kesari, banana kesari, pineapple kesari, mango kesari, semiya kesari or fruit kesari.
+There are many variations of this like pala kesari, banana kesari, pineapple kesari, mango kesari, semiya kesari or fruit kesari recipe.
 The term kesari means saffron.
-Rava kesari is made with semolina, sugar and a […]
+Rava kesari is made with semolina, sugar and […]